Kieron Pollard: 2013

 Pollard started the season strongly with a stellar knock of 57*off 38 balls with 5 sixes when Mumbai had lost early wickets and in the 2nd innings he picked up 1 wicket and a superb catch of MS Dhoni ensured Mumbai Indians victory.
 He was adjudged MOTM for his all round performance.

 Against the Royal Challengers Bangalore he propelled Mumbai to a competitive score with a 16 ball-34.

 Arguably one of Pollards best performances came against the Sunsrisers Hyderabad.
 With over 60 odd runs to chase in 4 overs pollard joined skipper Rohit Sharma and lit the Wankhede up with a splendid 66* off 27 balls.
 He hit 6 sixes in a span of 7 balls and led Mumbai to an emphatic victory.

 Pollard saved his best performance for the Final against Chennai.
 With Mumbai reeling at 52–4 Pollard fought back with a 60* off 32 balls to lead Mumbai to a competitive score of 148.
 In the 2nd innings he picked 1 wicket and Mumbai won their 1st IPL Title.

 2014

-Mumbai Indians got of to a disastrous start losing their first five games in UAE.
+Mumbai Indians got off to a disastrous start losing their first five games in UAE.

 Pollard smashed 78 off 48 balls whilst chasing against SRH but he was dismissed by Irfan Pathan in the last over and Mumbai eventually lost the match.

 In the first game at Wankhede against Punjab Pollard chipped in with a crucial 28 off just 12 balls and helped Mumbai register their first win of the season.